-Financial aid is disbursed assuming all requirements are met, within 10 days of the beginning of the term (8 week class) for term based students and 10 days of the beginning of the semester for semester based students.
+Financial aid begins to be disbursed assuming all requirements are met, within 10 days of the beginning of the term (8 week class) for term based students and 10 days of the beginning of the semester for semester based students.
 Requirements can include verification completion, enrollment and program specific requirements (example: half-time enrollment).
 Changes you make to the requirements can change your eligibility for financial aid funds.

 Financial aid is disbursed directly to a student's eLion account.
 The funds are used to pay tuition and required fees, along with room and board, if applicable.
-Any remaining credit balance is issued in one of three ways as selected by the student: Higher One debit card, bank ACH transfer, paper check.
+Refunds are issued within 14 days from the date a credit balance is created.
+Refunds are issued in one of three ways as selected by the student: Higher One debit card, bank ACH transfer, paper check.